aleen42/PersonalWiki/Programming/JavaScript/underscore/underscore.md

 According to the official statement, [Underscore](http://underscorejs.org/) is a JavaScript library that provides a whole mess of useful functional programming helpers without extending any built-in objects.

-Here I will note what other people graps from according to summaries of [hanzichi](https://github.com/hanzichi)'s [underscore-analysis](https://github.com/hanzichi/underscore-analysis).
+Here I will note what other people graps from this library according to summaries of [hanzichi](https://github.com/hanzichi)'s [underscore-analysis](https://github.com/hanzichi/underscore-analysis).